 The use case Zero Day Attack to eHealth Services directly impacts the Medical Group's operations, causing the violation of integrity and confidentiality of the patient's sensitive data.
 The attack affects several healthcare organisations (the Group's hospitals, clinics and medical centres), as well as the patients whose personal data is stolen and whose treatment plan is affected, compromising their health and wellbeing outcomes.
-In addition, there is a significant bad impact on the LIS software vendor that not only sees its reputation severely affected but also has to pay for the information on the exploited vulnerability in its new software.
+In addition, there is a significant negative impact on the LIS software vendor that not only sees its reputation severely affected but also has to pay for the information on the exploited vulnerability in its new software.
 The attack's expected recovery time is estimated to be 3 working days, in order to isolate the affected software from the Medical Group's network and reconfigure the network to the old laboratory information system.
 Patients are scheduled for new exams and lab works but the harm done to the Medical Group's name and reputation is irreparable.

-Dealing with the use case Zero Day Attack to eHealth Services, the SPHINX System is relevant in the identification of vulnerable critical network entities and assets (SPHINX vulnerability assessment and security protocol analysis tools), in the early detection of the attack by identifying the compromised asset (SPHINX data traffic monitoring, anomaly detection and intrusion detection tools), in the prompt alerting of relevant IT staff as soon as the attack is detected (via the SPHINX interactive dashboard tool), in the presentation of a detailed report on the cyber attack (SPHINX security information and event management, forensic analysis and analytical engine tools) and in the delivery of decision support instructions to the IT department staff on how to proceed to trigger and implement the adequate recovery and mitigation procedures, including blocking the attack and restoring the hospital's IT infrastructure (SPHINX decision support tool).
+Dealing with the use case Zero Day Attack to eHealth Services, the SPHINX System is relevant in the identification of vulnerable critical network entities and assets (SPHINX vulnerability assessment and real-time cyber risk assessment tools), in the early detection of the attack by detecting intrusion attempts (SPHINX data traffic monitoring, anomaly detection and intrusion detection tools) and identifying the compromised asset (SPHINX data traffic monitoring and anomaly detection tools), in the prompt alerting of relevant IT staff as soon as the attack is detected (via the SPHINX interactive dashboard tool), in the presentation of a detailed report on the cyberattack (SPHINX security information and event management, forensic analysis and analytical engine tools) and in the delivery of decision support instructions to the IT department staff on how to proceed to trigger and implement the adequate recovery and mitigation procedures, including blocking the attack and restoring the hospital's IT infrastructure (SPHINX decision support tool).